Table of Contents

 A non-provisional patent application is a regular patent application.
 Filing a non-provisional patent application requires the specification and drawings just like the provisional.
 Importantly, the regular patent application also requires the formal patent claim(s), oath/declaration, and an information disclosure (prior art) statement.

-A patent application changes from patent pending to patent when 3 things happen.
-The 3 things needed to change from patent pending to patent are the following: you are first to file, you receive a notice of allowance, and you pay the issue fee.
-Then patent pending status becomes a patent.
+A patent application changes from pending to patent when 3 things happen.
+The 3 things needed to change from pending to patent are the following: you are first to file, you receive a notice of allowance, and you pay the issue fee.
+Then pending status becomes a patent.

-This is how patent pending could become a patent for your invention or idea.
+This is how a pending application could become a patent for your invention or idea.
 Carson Patents writes, files, and prosecutes the patent application.
 The patent office sends an office action with an offer to issue the patent.
 You pay the issue fee.

 Note: Provisional applications do not have claims and cannot become a patent.
 Only a non-provisional application can become a patent.
 Patent Protection is based on the claims of the patent and can be very valuable.